-If you don't consume enough iron on a regular basis, your body is iron storage will eventually deplete.
+If you don't consume enough iron on a regular basis, your body's stores will eventually deplete.

 Iron depletion happens when the hemoglobin levels are normal, but your body has only a little bit of stored iron.
-When iron depletion occurs, any symptoms will usually be presented.
+When a mineral depletion occurs, many symptoms will usually be presented.

-Many people who suffer from iron deficiency anemia also have reduced functioning in their immune system capability.
-In children who suffer from iron deficiency anemia for too long, their brain development and growth can be severely impacted.
+Many people who suffer from IDA also have reduced functioning in their immune system capability.
+In children who suffer from anemia for too long, their brain development and growth can be severely impacted.

 What Happens If You Don't Get Enough Iron?